Measuring Socioeconomic Status in Educational Data Systems

 Historically, policymakers and researchers have relied on eligibility for free or reduced-price meals as a proxy for student socioeconomic status.
 Under guidelines from the National School Lunch Program, schools identify students who are at or below 130% of the poverty line and thus qualify to receive free lunch at school, or between 130 and 185% of the poverty line and thus qualify for reduced-price lunch.
 This metric is popular because it is easily accessible and distinguishes between students with lower and higher family incomes.

 The quality of free or reduced-price lunch eligibility as a socioeconomic measure has become even less reliable.
 A federal community eligibility provision now allows schools to provide free lunch to all students if states can directly certify that at least 40% of their students are low-income based on participation in other social service programs.
-In response, to replace free and reduced-price lunch data, instead identifying student economic disadvantaged based on their families’ participation in other social services.
+In response, some states have created new measures to replace free and reduced-price lunch data, instead identifying student economic disadvantaged based on their families’ participation in other social services.
 These new measures, however, remain limited beyond broadly identifying students as low-income.
 As with the free and reduced-price lunch criterion, they still fail to distinguish levels of poverty and account for individuals’ exposure to poverty over time.

 Recommendations for New Measures

 States can construct better measures of socioeconomic status for educational data systems, guided by three criteria:

 - Capture levels of poverty and additional dimensions of socioeconomic status

 - Minimize administrative burden for families and schools or districts